Tuberculosis (TB) Prevention and Control Program

 State employees, local health department employees and private health care providers carry out TB control activities.
 Funds are allocated to designated local health departments to serve as local lead agencies for the TB control program.
 State-level public health personnel provide program planning, implementation and evaluation, program performance standards, technical assistance and consultation including X-ray, nursing, medical, clerical statistical, financial and managerial support, training and disease surveillance.

-What is TB?
+What is Tuberculosis?

 Tuberculosis is an airborne disease caused by the bacterium Mycobacterium tuberculosis which primarily affects the lungs but can also affect other organs.
-People infected with TB do not feel sick, do not have symptoms and are not contagious unless and until their infection develops into active TB disease.
+People infected with TB do not feel sick, do not have symptoms, and are not contagious unless and until their infection develops into active TB disease.
 TB bacteria may be released into the air by TB-diseased persons when they sneeze, cough or speak.

-The difference between TB disease and TB infection
+The Difference Between TB Disease and TB Infection

 Once the TB germ enters the body infection occurs.
 However, most people's immune systems stop the TB infection from growing and the TB germ goes into an inactive state.
 An inactive infection does not cause sickness or symptoms and cannot be transmitted to others.
 Still, a person with TB infection will test positive for TB and may develop TB disease in the future without preventive therapy.